TL;DR

 - Version management to ensure everyone knows which is the latest iteration

-- Version comparison at pixel-level
+- Version comparison at the pixel level

 - Integration with file storage tools like Dropbox and Google Drive

-Check out our list of best Ziflow alternatives to find the right online proofing tool for your team.
+Check out our list of the best Ziflow alternatives to find the right online proofing tool for your team.

-5. ProofHub
+5. GoVisually

 Key features:

-- You can upload and annotate any PNG, JPG PSD, PDF and video files in a few clicks.
+- You can upload and annotate any PNG, JPG, PSD, PDF, and video files in a few clicks.

 - Keep all your file versions organized in one space.
 They will be categorized and labeled so you’ll never mix them up.

-Pricing starts from $99/per month (for 50 projects and 5 users).
+Pricing from $26/user/month (for 15 projects and up to 5 users).

 6. GoProof